sindresorhus/kill-tabs/readme.md

 I'm a [tab-abuser](https://cloud.githubusercontent.com/assets/170270/8513617/4290e966-2373-11e5-98d1-37560c2498e3.png) and I use this once in a while to prevent Chrome from taking up all system resources.

+When you run `kill-tabs` the Chrome tab processes are killed, which means they will no longer take up system resources, but they will still be in your Chrome window, just as crashed.
+When you want one back you just reload the tab.

 ## CLI